Curved Page Divider

 Foster parent created supportive and safe environment for adopted child

-Foster care in Virginia and the nation is changing, and existing and potential foster parents need to know current statistics and trends.
+Foster care in Virginia and across the nation is evolving, and existing and potential foster parents need to be aware of current statistics and trends.
 Every year, foster care in Virginia faces changes in variables such as the number of children in care, types of placements, and rates of reunification with families.
-In 2024, these trends tell a lot about the present situation of the children and what foster parents might require in the future.
+In 2024, these trends reveal a great deal about the current situation of children and what foster parents may require in the future.
 This is what every foster parent needs to know about foster care in Virginia this year.

 Virginia Foster Care Statistics and Trends 2024